diz-vara/CarND-Traffic-Sign-Classifier-Project/P2_writeup.md

 ![alt text][image12]

-this model recognized only seven sign out of ten:
+this model recognized only eight sign out of ten:

 ![alt text][image13]

-One can notice, that for all three errors top probability is quite low (0.53, 0.33, 0.64). whereas for correct recognition correct class probabilities are greater than 0.9 (from 0.94 to 1.0).
-It means that we can use that number to measure model's certainly on it's prediction – and discard wrong predictions.
+One can notice, that for two errors top probability is  low (0.24, 0.88), whereas for correct recognition correct class probabilities are greater than 0.9 (from 0.94 to 1.0).
+The only exclusion is sign '80', that was recognized correctly - but with very low confidence of 0.37.
+It means that we can use that number to measure model's certainly on it's prediction, and discard wrong predictions.

 ## Additional experiments with dataset.